Ageless Elegance: Bridal Beauty Blossoms at 40+.

 "That's how I would like my eyes" I'm told and my heart sinks.

-I can do some decent free hand flicks, but on someone older, guess where that flick is going to end up?
-On a sad downward slope, or disappearing completely under the slight fall in the skin.
+I can do some decent free hand flicks, but on a Bride over 40, guess where that flick is going to end up?
+On a sad downward slope, or worse, disappearing completely under the slight fall in the skin.

 I don't want to upset anyone, but I guess its easier when you're no spring chicken yourself.
 So, we do what we CAN do.
 We use brown pencil.
 We create a soft buffed lifting wing that continues from the outer edge of the eye and blends away then sealed with a fine application of dark brown or charcoal shadow This technique is way more flattering than attempting to recreate the picture in hand.